 - Eases the users experience with any application

 Create users with SAML in Borealis

-If the auto-creation option is not activated, superusers can create users as usual.
-If you have more than one authentication sources configured (some users are using SAML while others, like contractors, don't) the field "Authenfication source" must be filled out, and the SAML option must be selected for SAML users.
+If the auto-creation option is not activated, Superusers can create users as usual.
+If you have more than one authentication sources configured (some users are using SAML while others, like contractors, don't) the field "Authentication source" must be filled out, and the SAML option must be selected for SAML users.

 When creating a SAML user, there is no name or password to record.
 This information will be generated automatically by your federation.